A13xTheITGuy/Proiect-AC-Operatia-AND-16-biti-IS-Anul-2/README.md

-Copyright (c) 2025 Alex Daniel @ https://github.com/A13xTheITGuy
+Copyright (c) 2025 A13xTheITGuy @ https://github.com/A13xTheITGuy

 # Proiect AC Operatia AND 16 biți IS Anul 2